esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2025/_index.en.md

 Fantasy court 2025 takes place on Sunday the 8th of June from 11.00 to 18.00.
 We are currently busy assembling the program which will be published here as soon as we are ready.

 # Confirmed Artists
-[//]: # This year Fantasy Court is pleased to announce the following artists:

 We are currently looking for artists to perform on Fantasy Court.
 If you are interested in performing feel free to [mail us](mailto:fc@kotkt.nl).